-Refer to the Call Reference for a list of calls in the Merchandising API.
+Refer to the API Reference for a list of calls in the Merchandising API.
 The Call Reference includes the following information:

 The eBay Merchandising API is easy to use.
 All you need is your AppID.
 In the following steps, you will make a getTopSellingProducts call.
 The request uses the HTTP GET method and looks like this: